cloudtruth/cloudtruth-cli/DEVELOPMENT.md

 Building
 --------

-The CloudTruth CLI is written in Rust, using the Rust 2021 edition.
+The Sigma Config CLI is written in Rust, using the Rust 2021 edition.
 The target rustc version is configured in the [rust-toolchain.toml](rust-toolchain.toml) file.
 To build the application with debug info, check out the source code and then run:

 `cargo build`